 Morrigan does, however, say late in the game while proposing to sleep with Alistair to become pregnant with a Gray Warden's child that will become host to the Old God that Alistair despises her, which is why she is going to you and not him.

 Sonic and Shadow are both this.
 This was evident in Shadow the Hedgehog where Sonic treats Shadow as a friend while Shadow is rather irritated with Sonic's friendly attitude (granted that Shadow still had amnesia and doesn't know Sonic that well at least until the end of the game).
-However, there are times where Shadow does come through for Sonic when he saved him from being attacked by Silver in Sonic the Hedgehog (2006), and he does have a great deal of respect for him.
+Even so, there are times where Shadow does come through for Sonic when he saved him from being attacked/killed by Silver in Sonic the Hedgehog (2006), and he does have a great deal of respect for him.

 Cole Phelps in L.A.
 Noire is this to all of his partners.